Raja-Arsal/MERNbuild/README.md

 ## State Management

-The state management is done through stateful hooks.
+The state management is done through stateful hooks mainly for storing data retrieved from API and appending the chat messages through stored states.

 The base of layout is reliant on the CSS flexbox.